A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Proofs for Section

-Note that \cref{lem:regret-decompose-exact} ignores the truncation error of the Mahalanobis projections.
-The next lemma complements the analysis by showing that, thanks to \fastproj (\cref{alg:mp}), the truncation error only incurs a negligible additive $O(1/t^2)$ term in the regret decomposition, which can be safely ignored in the final regret bound of \lightons.
+We note that \cref{lem:regret-decompose-exact} ignores the truncation error of the Mahalanobis projections.
+The matrix factorization underlying Mahalanobis projections is related to eigendecomposition, equivalent to finding roots of a $d$-degree polynomial, which is not exactly solvable by finitely many arithmetic operations when $d \ge 5$.
+The next lemma complements the analysis.
+Thanks to \fastproj (\cref{alg:mp} in \cref{apd:alg-impl}), the truncation error only incurs a negligible additive $O(1/t^2)$ term in the regret decomposition of \cref{lem:regret-decompose-exact}, which can be safely ignored in the final regret bound of \lightons.